freecityhacks/fch-docs/GOVERNANCE.md

 ### Refereeing

-Free City Hacks' projects and teams are not democracies, but meritocracies.
-In situations where there is disagreement on issues related to the day-to-day running of the project, Committers and Project Leads are expected to act as referees and make a decision on behalf of the Free City Hacks community.
+Yonder Hacks' projects and teams are not democracies, but meritocracies.
+In situations where there is disagreement on issues related to the day-to-day running of the project, Committers and Project Leads are expected to act as referees and make a decision on behalf of the Yonder Hacks community.
 Referees should consider whether making a decision may be divisive and damaging for the
-Free City Hacks community.
+Yonder Hacks community.
 In such cases, the committers of the project can privately vote on an issue, giving the decision more weight.

 ### Last Resort

 In some rare cases, the lazy consensus approach may lead to the community being paralyzed.
 Thus, as a last resort when consensus cannot be achieved on a question internal to a project, the final decision will be made by a secret ballot majority vote amongst the committers and project lead.
 If the vote is tied, the project lead gets an extra vote to break the tie.

 For questions that affect several projects, committers and project leads of mature projects will hold a secret ballot majority vote.
-If the vote is tied, the Free City Hacks Steering Committee will break the tie through a casting vote.
+If the vote is tied, the Yonder Hacks Steering Committee will break the tie through a casting vote.

 ## Roles

 ### Project/Team

-Free City Hacks organizes her projects into a number of hacks, which follow the Project Governance (or Project Lifecycle) as outlined in this document.
+Yonder Hacks organizes her projects into a number of hacks, which follow the Project Governance (or Project Lifecycle) as outlined in this document.
 Projects are run by individuals and are often referred to as teams to highlight the collaborative nature of development.
 For example, each project has a repo on the official GitHub Organization including this one.

 ### Project Lead

-Free City Hacks projects and teams are managed by a Project Lead, who is also a committer of the project/team they lead.
+Yonder Hacks projects and teams are managed by a Project Lead, who is also a committer of the project/team they lead.
 Project Lead is the public figurehead of the project and is responsible for the health of the project.
 Due to their status in the community, project leads can also act as referees should disagreements amongst committers of the project arise.
 The project lead typically also has write access to resources, such as the web page of a specific project.

 ### Maintainers

-Maintainers own one or several components in a project hosted by Free City Hacks.
+Maintainers own one or several components in a project hosted by Yonder Hacks.
 A maintainer reviews and approves changes that affect their component(s).
 It is a maintainer's prime responsibility to review, comment on, co-ordinate and accept patches from community members, and to maintain the design cohesion of their components.
 A project's maintainers are listed in a MAINTAINERS file in the root of that project's code repository or documentation page.

 ### Committers